• Skip to primary navigation

 It has a thick, woody, purple shell that contains a soft, white fruit that almost looks like gloves of garlic.
 (See picture, below.)

 Mangosteen fruit is typically eaten raw, and their woody pulp casing can be used to make a sweetened drink called santol-ade.
-That’s where this cool mangosteen juice recipe comes into play.
+That’s where this mangosteen juice recipe comes into play.
 If you’ve never had santol-ade before, you’re in for a real treat!

-Today, purple mangosteen is a coveted fruit in Thailand and in places like Hawaii, where it is extremely seasonal.
+Today, purple mangosteen is a coveted fruit in Thailand and in places like Hawai’i, where it is extremely seasonal.
 It usually only arrives at local farmers’ markets during select periods in the Fall, around mid-September to October.

 However, the fruit was once banned in Hawaii and the continental U.S. because agriculture experts feared that importing mangosteen would introduce the pesky Asian fruit fly to the U.S..
-Fortunately, this problem can be avoided with standard irradiation (which is used on most native-grown produce in the U.S., already) and officials lifted the ban in 2007.

 Nevertheless, the mythic association with mangosteen fruit– which is still regarded as rare and elusive because it’s so hard to find fresh– continues to this day.